Koudela/eArc-di/README.md

 - **no container** - instances are generated on the fly
-- **no configuration overhead** - dependency information is all part of the class and not part of the process until autoloading of the class.
+- **no configuration overhead** - dependency information is all part of the class and not part of the dependency resolving process.
+It does not matter until autoloading of the class.
-- **no loading overhead** - dependencies are resolved on instantiation of the class.
+- **no loading overhead** - dependencies are resolved on usage.
 - **no limitations on writing tests** - mocking is not limited to constructor arguments
 - -> you are free to inject your dependencies where they evolve
-- -> therefore no need to use heavy overhead pre build class [proxies](https://github.com/Ocramius/ProxyManager) like the one used by symfony to achieve lazy loading on usage.
+- -> therefore no need to use heavy overhead pre build class extending [proxies](https://github.com/Ocramius/ProxyManager) like the one used by symfony to achieve lazy loading on usage.
- - **use of global functions** - once initialized there is no need to inject it anywhere
+ - **use of global functions** - once initialized there is no need to inject the injector anywhere
-- **use it everywhere** - injection works even with vanilla functions and closures.
+- **use it everywhere** - injection works even in vanilla functions and closures.
 - **architectural optimized code** - no pre building or pre compiling needed
+- **support for all standard dependency enrichment techniques** - decoration, mocking, tagging
 - **support for explicit programming/architecture** - a class has hold of all its implementation details (apart from decoration, mocking and parameters which are by their very nature foreign context driven)